Termination & Splicing of Shielded Products

 The following procedures describe “generic” methods for splicing and terminating shielded products when applied over electrical cables.
 The methods described are of typical installations and may not always apply to a customer’s unique installation situation.
 The goal of this document is to provide the installer with several different termination methods that have been proven to provide a good electrical and mechanical splice.

 The methods described are intended to act as an idea guide only and do not reflect all possible methods.
-Many of the following illustrations depicted in this document show the Zippertubing with a mechanical zipper type of closure.
-This has been done for simplicity and the procedures described apply to most closure mechanism types.
+Many of the following illustrations depicted in this document show the Zippertubing® with a mechanical zipper type of closure.
+The procedures described apply to most products, regardless of closure type.

 Ground Clamp Preparation - FOIL SHIELDING